BDixon808/Data-Structures---Implementations/README.md

 # Data-Structures and Algorithms---Implementations
-Implementations of data structures in python by Brett Dixon
+Implementations of data structures and algorithms in python by Brett Dixon

 ## Hashmap
 A hashmap implementation in two flavors: